You may remember the quote from your high school English days: “Beware the Ides of March.” Rather depressing, it always seemed to me.

 Here at the winery, the signs of Spring are emerging.
-The yard has mud everywhere.
-Well ahead of schedule, the gophers are starting to venture out in the fields.
-A visiting giant-sized, red-headed woodpecker, normally a forest bird, ventured out here to the prairie, obviously desperate to find a Spring mate.
+The yard is composed of half mud and half snow.
+Well ahead of schedule, the gophers are starting to venture out in the fields, and snoop around the buildings.
+The summer birds are starting to show up, earlier than usual.
 Even our winery dog, Chase, has decided it’s finally safe to venture out of the house and spend an afternoon in a sunny spot on the patio.

-As part of the CFM celebration, we’ll be having a “St. Patrick’s Day Special” all weekend (March 16-19).
+As part of the CFM celebration, we’ll be having a “St. Patrick’s Day Special” all weekend (March 12-15).
 You can pick up any two table wines for 10% off – your choice!
 They may not be green, but the flavours will remind you that spring (and eventually summer) are on their way.
+Suggestion: take a break from green beer and try our Cherry Fruit Wine.
+Ireland is also known for its cherry trees!

 [PS: As St. Patrick’s Day approaches, let’s not think “green” for just one day, but let’s recommit to live green, year-round.
 It’s never been a more important time to consider our own part in the earth’s protection.
 Local.
 Sustainable.
 Craft.
 Great concepts for shopping and living “green.”]